Nysa, Poland: Modern period

+World wars and interbellum

-During World War I and the post-war Polish Silesian Uprising, a prisoner-of-war camp was located in the town.
-Charles de Gaulle, future leader of French Resistance against German occupation in World War II and later president of France, was imprisoned there in 1916.
+During World War I and the post-war Polish Silesian Uprisings, a prisoner-of-war camp was located in the town.
+The WWI POW camp held Russian, British, French and Romanian officers.
+Charles de Gaulle, future leader of French Resistance against German occupation in World War II and later president of France, was imprisoned there in 1916, and after an unsuccessful escape attempt he was deported to a POW camp in Szczuczyn.
+Russian POWs, still detained by the Germans after the end of the war, raised a mutiny in December 1918, to which the Germans responded with fire.
+Two or three Russians and a German guard were killed, 11 Russians were wounded.
 After World War I, Neisse became part of the new Province of Upper Silesia within Weimar Germany.
+Polish insurgents of the Silesian Uprisings were imprisoned in the camp before being deported to other camps.

 During World War II the Germans established a subcamp of the Gross-Rosen concentration camp, three forced-labour camps, and several working parties of the Stalag VIII-B/344 prisoner-of-war camp at Łambinowice.
+The city's German population was mostly evacuated before the advancing Eastern Front, with some 2,000 mostly ill people and elders remaining.
+The city was conquered by the Red Army on 24 March 1945.
+Soviet troops then raped dozens of women, including nuns, teenage girls and elderly women, murdered 27 nuns and six monks, and set fire to an old people's home with the elderly locked inside.

-Conquered by the Red Army in the last months of the war, the town was placed preliminarily under Polish administration in accordance with the Potsdam Agreement and renamed to the Polish Nysa.
-The town's German population was partly evacuated.
-After the German defeat, and following the preliminary establishment of the Oder-Neisse line as the new German-Polish border, the remaining German population of Nysa was expelled.
+The town was placed preliminarily under Polish administration in accordance with the Potsdam Agreement and renamed to the historic Polish Nysa.
+The remaining German population of Nysa was expelled.
 Expulsions started in mid-June 1945, carried out by the Soviet-organized Polish militia who surrounded settlements, entered homes, and asked their inhabitants to leave their home with them.

-In the following years, new Polish settlers, some whom were themselves expelled or resettled from what is now Western Ukraine (see: Kresy), made Nysa their new home.
+In the following years, new Polish settlers, some whom were themselves expelled or resettled from what is now western Ukraine (see: Kresy), made Nysa their new home.

+After the war, Polish troops were stationed in Nysa until 2001, when they were relocated to Kłodzko.

 Nysa's monuments

-As a result of destruction during World War II, in particular the heavy fighting of the Vistula–Oder Offensive of early 1945, during which the Red Army pushed the German Army Group A out of southwest Poland, the historic aspect of the town has only partially been preserved.
+As a result of destruction during World War II, in particular the heavy fighting of the Vistula–Oder Offensive and the Lower Silesian offensive of early 1945, during which the Red Army pushed the German Army Group A out of southwest Poland and the adjacent German Lower Silesia, the historic aspect of the town has only partially been preserved due to wartime destruction.
+After Polish takeover of the town, hundreds of historic burgher houses deemed reconstructable were struck down in line with the Communist's ideological goals of degermanization and struggle against the bourgeoisie as well as to provide material for the re-building of Warsaw.
 The most important monuments have been rebuilt.
-A list of the monuments of Nysa is seen on the page Nysa's monuments.

-Polish troops were stationed in Nysa until 2001, when they were relocated to Kłodzko.